In a prior post, I summarized the main findings from the 75-year study at Harvard on happiness.

 - You are unable to enjoy victories because you are already setting the next goal

-- You place your own impossible standards on others around you and lose relationships as a result
+- You place your own brutal standards on others around you and lose relationships as a result

 - You develop a performance-based acceptance of yourself and others